culebron/stops_access/README.md

 (Both containers exit when their scripts finish.)

+*How to parametrize this:* if you want to have >1 areas, here are sample commands:

+Cropping from custom file, by custom area and to a custom OSM file:

+    SOURCE=osm/my_other_file.osm.pbf AREA=osm/other_area.geojson OSM=osm/my_other_data.osm.pbf docker-compose up crop

+Building routers in two different areas:

+    OSM=osm/file_one.osm.pbf docker-compose up build
+    OSM=osm/file_two.osm.pbf docker-compose up build

+Running the router in one of them:

+    OSM=osm/file_two.osm.pbf docker-compose up backend

 ## Running a router

 Launch the routing backend with a frontend by a command: